malaalam/ROSeq/README.md

 ## Downloads

-The Research Artcle and Supplementary Material is available for download [here](https://www.biorxiv.org/content/early/2018/07/22/374025).
+The Research Article and Supplementary Material is available for download [here](https://www.biorxiv.org/content/early/2018/07/22/374025).

 The R code used for producing differential analysis results with methods like SCDE, ROTS, MAST and Wilcoxon-Rank Sum will shortly be made available for download.